liskovaf/COCONUT/07_07_2022/Readme.md

 ### Updated previous jupyter noteboks:
-- added ROC curve
+- Added ROC curve
-- you can find result images in the file images
+- You can find result images of ROC curve in the file: images